-NOTE: Windows Azure creates and starts new instances to satisfy the required count.
+NOTE: Microsoft Azure creates and starts new instances to satisfy the required count.
 This is a time consuming process.
 During this time, the single instance is still available.

 - Keep the staging environment as long as you find it feasible, then stop and delete it.

 This staging environment was your former production environment.

 In case of failure during upgrade, perform the following: